Memory of our 3 Squadron Colleagues who Gave their

 Son of Thomas Aubrey and Irene Amelia Burdus, of Grange, South Australia.

-On 6/4/41 Corporal Burdus died at 15th Casualty Clearing Station, having been admitted the day before.
 On 5/4/41 at 1000, a convoy of 3 Squadron vehicles had left Maraua, retiring towards Martuba as part of the general retreat before Rommel's offensive.
 At the western boundaries of Derna, four Messerschmitt Bf110s strafed the convoy, sending Squadron members sprawling for cover and fatally wounding Service Policeman Burdus.
 14742 Leading Aircraftman A. Durant also received a slight flesh wound in the leg.
+On 6/4/41 Corporal Burdus died at 15th Casualty Clearing Station, having been admitted the day before.
+He was buried in the Derna Military Cemetery but the precise location of his grave appears to have been lost in the subsequent fighting.

 Son of John and Jennie Evans, of Naremburn, New South Wales, Australia.

-On 5/6/41 Sergeant Evans was killed during a training flight when his Curtiss Tomahawk IIB AK408 spun and crashed into an orange grove two and a half miles east of Jaffa.
+On 5/6/41 Sergeant Evans was killed during a training flight when his Curtiss Tomahawk IIB AK408 spun and crashed into an orange grove two and a half miles east of Jaffa (modern-day Haifa) in what was, then, the British protectorate of Palestine.
 He had joined 3 Squadron on 30/4/41.

 Son of Alfred Swaine Randell and Olive Marion Randell, of North Terrace, Adelaide, South Australia.